00xBADC0DE/lb/README.md

 3. I may create a PHP based version of this blog, e.g. to automatically add all the stuff between the header tags.
 4. Some Bootstrap 4+ css code was used in the css file.
 All other bloat was removed for further optimization.
 5. Normalize.css was added for consistent rendering across different browsers with some elements removed.
+6. Do not clone the blog folder from github.
+It will be set up automatically.

 [Video Showcase](https://www.youtube.com/watch?v=S1WQlr42xDM)